yrmvgh/yiufcrawl/README.md

 * Berserkers start with no weapons, and no weapon skill.
 * Scarves remain unenchantable, but have 1 base AC.
 * Roles with ranged weapons start with more ammo.
-* Small-folk have no problem with DTrident, but big eveningstars are now as heavy as other similar weapons.
+* Small characters have no problem with DTrident, but eveningstars are now as difficult to wield as other weapons that have similar damage and speed.
+* Rings of protection from fire/cold have been rolled into rings of fire/ice.
+* No energy randomization.

 #### *Below you will find the contents of the original DCSS readme.*
-#### *Some of this information no longer applies, but much of it does!*
+#### *Some of the info below no longer applies, but much of it does!*
-#### *To reduce confusion, YIUF is chopping up and rewriting stuff!*
+#### *To reduce confusion, **YIUF** is chopping and rewriting down there!*
 [![Build Status](https://travis-ci.org/yrmvgh/crawl.svg?branch=master)](https://travis-ci.org/yrmvgh/crawl)
 --------------------------------
 ## Contents